Satees® continuous filament polyester thread

 Filament Nylon Thread Restrictions

-Bonded nylon thread is popular for its versatility, durability and dimensional strength.
+Bonded nylon thread is popular for its versatility, durability, and dimensional strength.

 Outdoor applications with prolonged exposure to sunlight.
-High-strength filament nylon sewing thread can withstand moderate sun exposure, provided it is not exposed to the sun for extended periods of time, or has some kind of ultraviolet (UV) protection (such as windshields or unexposed seams).
-That’s why it is popular in automotive interiors, upholstery and many other applications.
-It should not be used on outdoor furniture and sewing sails, awnings, tarpaulins.
+High-strength filament nylon sewing thread can withstand moderate sun exposure, provided it is not exposed to the sun for extended periods or has some kind of ultraviolet (UV) protection (such as windshields or unexposed seams).
+That’s why it is popular in automotive interiors, upholstery, and many other applications.
+It should not be used on outdoor furniture and sewing sails, awnings, or tarpaulins.
 In these cases, polyester high-strength thread or UVR nylon thread is a better choice.
 Polyester looks and feels similar to nylon and has a very similar size strength.

 Flame Retardant Apparel and Gear – Nylon High Strength Sewing Thread will yellow at 300F, stick at 445F and melt at 500F.
-First responder clothing and equipment and some high temperature conveyor belts require higher flame resistance.
-Use aramid or flame retardant sewing thread in these cases.
+First responder clothing and equipment and some high-temperature conveyor belts require higher flame resistance.
+Use aramid or flame-retardant sewing thread in these cases.
 They are heat resistant to 600F or higher and will not melt.
 However, they do not treat UV light as well.
 Their price is much higher than nylon.

 Critical Strength Requirements

 Nylon is strong, but Kevlar (aramid) is about twice as strong.
 For example, 92-gauge nylon has a tensile strength of 15 pounds; Kevlar (aramid) in the same size has a tensile strength of 30 pounds.
 The downside to Kevlar (aramid) is that it costs about five times as much as nylon and is only yellow.
-Consider using heavier weight nylon or double stitching for strength requirements.
+Consider using heavier-weight nylon or double stitching for strength requirements.